 - Track work output.
-Metrics matter, and that is certainly the truth when tracking work from home success.
-To help a) keep everyone on task and b) to prove that working from home is effective, it’s imperative that management tracks the timing, quality, and success of work output.
+Metrics matter, especially when tracking work from home success.
+To help a) keep everyone on task and b) prove that working from home is effective, it’s imperative that management tracks the timing, quality, and success of work output.

 - Support effective collaboration on projects.
 Documents!
 Spreadsheets!
 PowerPoints!
 All of these things can be collaborated on remotely using online programs.
 Today’s technology is making virtual teamwork easier than ever before, so management can rest easy knowing that work is still getting done as efficiently as possible.

-- Set up a project management system.
-And actually use it.
-Change is difficult, and that is certainly the truth with work processes.
+- Set up a project management system (and actually use it!)
+Change is difficult, doubly so when it comes to work processes.
 But project management software helps keep all employees on the same page and prevents work from slipping through the cracks.
 There are many platforms out there, so make sure you do your homework to find one that works for your organization.

 - Hire the right people.
 While remote work is widely available and being implemented by many companies, virtual work might not be right for everyone.
 This type of work environment requires people to be self-sufficient and motivated, with the support of their virtual team managers.
 When building your teams, make sure you hire people that can work and thrive in a remote work setup.